YeyangXIANG/Lognormal-Strain-Distribution/README.md

 -----------------------------------------------------------------------------------------
 Running the code
 -----------------------------------------------------------------------------------------
-Just define the parameters (not mandatory) and click run.
+Just define the parameters (optional) and click run.

 -----------------------------------------------------------------------------------------
 Functions of the code